LispEngineer/EthernetRepeater/README.md

 * Simple RGMII TX interface
   * Handle [Interpacket Gap](https://en.wikipedia.org/wiki/Interpacket_gap)
     * See 802.3-2022 4.4.2 `interPacketGap` of 96 bits for up to 100Mb/s & 1 Gb/s
-  * Use a RAM with 2048 byte-long packet slots (enough for the usual maximum frame size)
-  * Use a FIFO for queuing sends
-    * Length
-    * RAM slot to send
-    * CRC included (or not)
+    * Important as the FIFO could be kept full
-    * (Figure out how to parcel out RAM slots)
+  * Future: Figure out how to parcel out RAM slots
     * Maybe start with a FIFO of all N slots filled up
     * Then as a slot is asked to be sent, re-add it to the FIFO
     * This can fail badly if someone doesn't send a slot, so maybe not a good idea...
   * Add some bus (e.g. AXI4-Lite) for
     * Putting packet data into the transmit RAM slots
     * Adding an entry to the transmit FIFO
+  * Allow RAM writes more than 8 bits at a time so it's faster to copy a packet to transmit from receive RAM for the repeater function.
+    * Use byte masks - but not really necessary since we don't care if we copy "bad" data that won't be sent after the last byte of the packet

 * Simple RGMII RX interface
   * Check frame CRC